samsontmr/moodify/README.md

 Generating custom playlists using machine learning

 ## We Welcome Pull Requests
-* moodify uses API tokens to communicate with the different servers, and I unfortunately am unable to share them here.
-However, these services are free for limited use.
+* moodify uses API tokens to communicate with the different servers, and I am unfortunately unable to share them here.
+However, these services are free for limited use, so feel free to get your own API keys!